zephyrproject-rtos/zephyr/doc/contribute/bin_blobs.rst

 - The ``west spdx`` command will include the tainted status in its output
 - The kernel's default fatal error handler will also explicitly print out the kernel's tainted status
+- The boot banner prints the kernel's tainted status

 .. _bin-blobs-types: